 the French verb trouver, which means “to find.”

-It's also a play on the very real term architrave.
-In classical architecture this is the horizontal beam that spans across the top of columns, the element that you see below in red.
+horizontal beam that spans across the top of columns, the element that you see

-So, this blog will be all about finding architecture-related subjects to share with you, week after week.
-This shouldn’t be too hard because here, every city, town and village has a rich supply of historic buildings.
-I'll never lack for subjects, including churches, houses, shops, mills, fortresses, chateaux, bridges and market places.
-And searching for a new topic will make me get out of our apartment even when it’s cold and gray and rainy, and I don’t want to do anything except read cooking blogs and experiment with new cake recipes.
+houses, shops, mills, fortresses, chateaux, bridges and market places.
+And searching for a new topic will make me get out of our apartment even when it’s cold and gray and rainy, and I don’t want to do anything except read cooking blogs and experiment with new cake

-To begin I’d like to introduce you to our new hometown, Bordeaux, a beautiful city of about 250,000 inhabitants (city center only) located on the Garonne River in southwest France.
-As most of you probably know, Bordeaux owes its wealth and prominence to the wine trade that was started by the Romans sometime around the 3rd century and continues unabated today.
+a beautiful city of about 250,000 inhabitants (city center only) located on the Garonne River in southwest France.
+As most of you probably know, Bordeaux owes its wealth and

-Bordeaux has been called the least French of France’s cities, probably owing to the fact that it was part of England for 300 years or so, from the 12th to the 15th centuries.
-Everyone who saw the movie A Lion in Winter a million years ago will remember that Eleanor of Aquitaine's property, of which Bordeaux was the capital, was ceded to England when she married Henri Plantagenet, the future King Henry II.
-After Bordeaux returned to French control, the wine trade with England continued to influence the development of the city, which may account for some of its un-frenchness.
+so, from the 12th to the 15th centuries.
+Everyone who saw the movie A Lion in Winter a million years ago will remember that Eleanor of Aquitaine's property, of which Bordeaux was the capital, was

 Victor Hugo believed that Bordeaux was the most beautiful city in France.
 Her rich architectural tapestry includes everything from Roman ruins to early Romanesque churches, Gothic cathedrals, Classical commercial buildings, Gustave Eiffel’s first bridge, Art Deco houses, a World War II era submarine base and a handful of modern buildings.
 It is home to 362 individual historic monuments, more than any other French city except Paris.